fusionpbx/fusionpbx-install.sh/README.md

 ## Security Considerations
 Fail2ban is installed and pre-configured for all operating systems this repository works on besides Windows, but the default settings may not be ideal depending on your needs.
 Please take a look at the jail file (/etc/fail2ban/jail.local on Debian/Devuan) to configure it to suit your application and security model!

+## ISSUES
+Get an account on www.fusionpbx.com to report an issue.